vb100/MLOps-Notes/README.md

 source ˜/.env_name/bin/activate
 ````

+ Once you have activated your virtual environment, you can check it where the activated Python kernel is located by typing <code>which python</code> in your terminal.
+The appeared located must match with location of your virtual environment rood directory.
 The next step is to locate to the directory where <i>requirements.txt</i> is located and install all required dependencies for the project with this command:

 ````
 pip install -r requirements.txt